open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-uos.md

 ### Orchestrator Build with µOS (new workflow)

-When using Edge Microvisor Toolkit Tink (µOS) in the build workflow, the following RPM packages are run as native systemd services in the Edge Microvisor Toolkit OS:
+When using Edge Microvisor Toolkit Micro (µOS) in the build workflow, the following RPM packages are run as native systemd services in the Edge Microvisor Toolkit OS:

 * Caddy and Fluent Bit are existing RPM packages which are included in µOS.